-This Clementine Vinaigrette is such a light, fresh dressing for fall-inspired salads like this Apple Celery and Walnut Salad or this Autumn Spinach Salad.
+This Clementine Vinaigrette is such a light, fresh dressing for fall-inspired salads like this Apple Celery and Walnut Salad, this Autumn Spinach Salad or this Harvest Farro Salad.
 If it isn’t already so obvious how much I love using citrus in my homemade vinaigrettes, check out my Honey, Lime and Garlic Vinaigrette and Grapefruit Vinaigrette.

 By the way, I’m obsessed with this adorable honey pot I picked up last summer at a Le Creuset outlet (you can partially see it in the photos above).
 You can actually find it here on Amazon (affiliate link) for the same price I paid at the outlet store.
 It matches the tea kettle I picked up on the same trip, however the outlet had these at half price so much better deal there than Amazon.
 I’m telling you because I think they would make such great Christmas gifts for honey or tea lovers (like me!). 🙂

 - 1/2 cup light oil like grapeseed oil